-Percona Server for MongoDB 4.4.8-9 is an enhanced, source available, and highly-scalable database that is a fully-compatible, drop-in replacement for MongoDB 4.4.8 Community Edition.
-It supports MongoDB 4.4.8 protocols and drivers.
+Percona Server for MongoDB 5.0.2-1 is an enhanced, source-available, and highly-scalable database that is a fully-compatible, drop-in replacement for MongoDB 5.0.2 Community Edition.
+It includes all features of MongoDB 5.0.2 Community Edition.
+The most notable among these are the following: